cloud-whisperer/mini-projects/aws-eventbridge-lambda/README.md

 ### ✉️ *Send Email Alerts in Real-Time Using AWS SNS and Lambda Functions*

 ### 📌 Project Description
 This mini-project focused on building a lightweight event-driven architecture that sends automated email notifications using AWS Simple Notification Service (SNS) and AWS Lambda.
-It demonstrates how to connect cloud services to send alerts in response to events, showcasing a common pattern in serverless and decoupled system design.
+The project demonstrates how to send alerts in response to events, showcasing a common pattern in serverless and decoupled system design.

 ---